DerekXCX/signals.py/README.md

 # signals

 Short python module intended for the creation of function connections and signaling for objects.
-One of my first ever projects, might be vulnerable to memory-leaks.
+One of my first ever projects, might be vulnerable to memory-leaks or optimizations.
 If any are spotted, please let me know.

 # DOCUMENTATION : Creating new Signal Objects